Frequently Asked Questions Regarding Our ELLs & ESL/Bilingual ProgramAre all the students in bilingual education

 TBE and TPI Eligibility is based on the scores and levels of the English language proficiency assessment.
-If the student's Overall Composite Level is less than 4.8 and less than 4.2 on the literacy proficiency level of the assessment the student is eligible for the Bilingual or ESL Program.
+If the student's Overall Composite Level is less than 5.0 in the Screener or ACCESS assessments the student is eligible for the full time or partime bilingual or ESL Programs.

 Why does my child has to take the English proficiency screener upon enrollment?

-According to the Illinois School Code any students that the parents indicate that there is a second language spoken at home will be administered an English language proficiency assessment called the W-APT.
+According to the Illinois School Code any students that the parents indicate that there is a second language spoken at home will be administered an English language proficiency assessment called the SCREENER.
 Students will be assessed in listening, speaking, reading, and writing.
-TBE and TPI Eligibility based on English language proficiency is as follows: If the Overall Composite Score is less than 4.8 and less than 4.2 in the literacy proficiency level the student is eligible for the bilingual or ESL program.
+TBE and TPI Eligibility based on English language proficiency is as follows: If the Overall Composite Score is less than 5.0 the student is eligible for the bilingual or ESL program.